 Construction is a large field that encompasses a wide range of different jobs.
 When studying construction, you can earn a certificate, associate’s degree, bachelor’s degree and even a master’s degree.
 Construction trades include anything from plumbing to construction site manager.
 With a degree in construction trade, you can either go into business for yourself, such as starting a small plumbing company, or choose to work for a large company, such as working on a roofing crew.

 Courses to Expect

 The classes you take in college will depend on the type of construction you intend to pursue.
 It is recommended that you take some business courses as well as the required course load for whichever program you select.

 Taking business courses during your study will help prepare you for owning your own business, teaching you important skills such as marketing.
 The business courses to consider taking are marketing, economics, finance, strategy, business law and professional ethics.

-The general courses you will take are math, safety procedures, mechanical drawing and wood working.
+As a construction trades student, the general courses you will most likely take are math, safety procedures, mechanical drawing and woodworking.
 All construction trades deal with math in one way or another.
-If interested in pursuing a degree in construction trade, you will need to be proficient in arithmetic.
+If you are planning on pursuing a degree in construction trade, you will need to be proficient in arithmetic.
 When choosing a college, it is important to ensure that all of these courses are offered.

 Certificate & Degree Levels

 When studying construction, you can earn a certificate all the way up to a master’s degree.
 While many jobs in the construction trades are available to high school graduates, training is required for the specific skills each construction job calls for.
 Some of the jobs you might consider include carpentry, plumbing, painting, roofing, brick mason, drywall installation, finishers, electricians, etc.